paulrobertlloyd/paulrobertlloyd-v3/README.md

 This project makes use of third-party libraries, included as git submodules.
 To update these, run `git submodule foreach git pull origin master`.

 ### Running locally with HTTPS
-To run with HTTPS locally on macOS, you should follow the setup [as described here](https://gist.github.com/jed/6147872).
+To run with HTTPS locally on macOS first [follow the setup steps described here](https://gist.github.com/jed/6147872).
 To create the required SSL certificates, follow these steps:

 1. Change into the correct directory: `cd src`
 2. Create the certificate files: